carla-simulator/carla/Docs/foundations.md

 # Foundations

-This page introduces the fundamental concepts required to understand how the CARLA server and API operate and communicate.
-CARLA operates using a server-client architecture, whereby the CARLA server runs the simulation and instructions are sent to it by the clients.
-The clients communicate with the server through the [__Python API__](python_api.md).
+This page introduces the fundamental concepts required to understand how the CARLA server and client operate and communicate through the API.
+CARLA operates using a server-client architecture, whereby the CARLA server runs the simulation and instructions are sent to it by the client(s).
+The client code communicates with the server using the [__API__](python_api.md).
 To use the Python API you must install the module through PIP:

 ```sh
 pip install carla-simulator # Python 2